-Black Frankincense (Luban Aswad, Mughsayl), Boswellia sacra -Lovely Large chunks
+Black Frankincense (Luban Aswad, Mughsayl), Boswellia sacra - Large chunks, Raw sticky goodness!

 If you love Frankincense you need to try this one....Highly recomended.
 We are so pleased to be able to offer it at this great price!

 Black Frankincense (Luban Aswad) from the Dhofar region of Oman.